Is online banking safe? Yes — but there are some best practices

 Online banking can greatly simplify your life, allowing you to make a mortgage payment or check an account balance anywhere with just a few clicks.
 But ignoring online banking best practices can leave you vulnerable to hacking.
 Follow these online banking safety tips to help keep your digital financial life simple and secure.

-One recent study found that over 23 million users had passwords that included "123456" in the string.
-That's a hack waiting to happen.
-Random collections of completely unrelated characters, including uppercase and lowercase letters, numbers and symbols are best.
+One of the best ways to protect your online account is to create a complex password.
+This will help protect against hackers or data breaches.
+Don't use alphabet and numeric sequences (e.g., abcdefg, 123456) or a keyboard pattern (e.g., qwerty).
+Random collections of completely unrelated characters, including uppercase and lowercase letters, numbers and special characters are best.
 One idea is to choose a phrase or mantra ("Travelmorethisyear19") or song lyric and add a unique numeric code ("Storyofmylife75!").
-Occasionally change your password, especially if your financial institution announces that hackers have stolen credentials from some users, and never use the same password you've used somewhere else.
+Occasionally change your password, especially if your financial institution announces that hackers have stolen credentials from some users and never use the same password you've used somewhere else.

 Make an appointment on your calendar to regularly check your accounts for debits or transfers you don't recognize.
 You can also sign up for text or email alerts about suspicious activity, online transactions or purchases above a certain threshold.
 Some transactions have a time limit to report unauthorized transactions.
 By monitoring your account frequently you can notify your bank quickly to resolve any disputes.